suizokukan/katal/README.md

                             tag. (default: None)
       --targetpath TARGETPATH
                             target path, usually '.' (default: .)
-      -ti, --targetinfos    display informations about the target directory in --quiet mode (default: False)
-      -tk TARGETKILL, --targetkill TARGETKILL
+      -ti, --targetinfos    display informations about the target directory (default: False) -tk TARGETKILL, --targetkill TARGETKILL
                             kill one file from the target directory.DO NOT GIVE A PATH, just the file's name, without the path to the